FAQs & T&Cs

 What can I enter?

 We are accepting all forms of 2D & 3D artworks made using analogue materials.
-We are not accepting photography, videography, sound art, architectural designs, NFTs, fully digital and AI artworks.
-Artworks must have been completed since 1st March 2021.
+We are not accepting photography, videography, sound art, performance art, architectural designs, NFTs, fully digital and AI artworks.
+Artworks must have been created since 1st March 2022.
 Artworks which have previously won prizes or awards may not be submitted.
+See the ‘Eligibility’ section for other restrictions.

 Is there a theme?